 Is it tightening?

-Uh I would agree with Matt.
+I would agree with Matt.

-I'm a little higher.
+I'm a little high.

 I think the Republicans have to eclipse a million.

-Uh there have to be a million voters tomorrow for the Republicans to make this race as uh competitive and it have to be is that likely or is this a fantasy?
+There's actually a million voters tomorrow for the Republicans to make this race as competitive.

-No, it's it's extremely likely.
+No, it's extremely likely.

-So we've always expected this to eclipse the governor's race, and if it doesn't, it will be because conservative uh uh conservative Republicans and conservative independents and conservative democrats who like the president felt lukewarm uh about some of the things that have happened.
+And if it doesn't, it will be because conservative Republicans and conservative independents and conservative Democrats who like the president felt lukewarm about some of the things that have happened.

-You're voting you're doing this at uh for me.
+You're doing this for me.

-Craig Kosheshin.
+Craig Kasheshian?

-Uh I am in harmony with Matt and with Robert on this point.
+I am in harmony with Matt and with Robert on this point.

 The senators should have jumped on that immediately, if not sooner.